My Place (Autism Services)

 - Assist in the adjustment to college life by creating a sense of community and personal connection to the university

-- Develop self-advocacy skills through increased self-knowledge and development of a career plan
+- Develop self-advocacy skills through increased self-knowledge

 - Provide opportunities to learn and practice effective classroom etiquette and workplace readiness skills

 - Assist in the development of strategies and skills necessary for degree attainment and professional employment

 Students living on-campus (freshmen and transfer students) start and remain in this program for at least the first year at KU.

 The Residential Program consists of one hour of one-on-one coaching, and a minimum of three hours of structured study hall (2 X weekly for 1.5 hours), one hour of group recreation or group activity, and one-hour group meal each week.
 Additionally, students are expected to participate in at least four social/group activities each semester, three special career events/conferences scheduled throughout the year, as well as at least 10 hours of volunteer work or employment during the summer months.

 The Commuter/Continuing program is designed for freshmen and transfer commuter students as well as residential students who have participated in the Residential Program for at least one year.

 The Commuter/Continuing Program consists of one hour of one-on-one coaching, as well as two hours of career development coaching, structured study hall, group meal, or other activity depending upon the student's needs and goals.
 Additionally, students are expected to participate in at least two social/group activities each semester, three special career events/conferences scheduled throughout the year, as well as at least 10 hours of volunteer work or employment during the summer months.

 The Transition Program is designed for students who have participated in the Residential Program or Commuter/Continuing Program and are nearing the end of their undergraduate studies.
 The focus of the Transition Program is on degree completion, internship/job search, graduate school planning, and transition to employment.